Cancer treatment—systemic therapy agent or protocol, text X[X(149)]

 Systemic therapy agents are drugs that travel through the bloodstream and reach and effect cells all over the body.
 They are administered orally or intravenously.

-The name of each systemic therapy agent or protocol given as treatment is recorded regardless of whether the course of treatment is completed as intended, and regardless of the intent or timing of the treatment.
+The name of each systemic therapy agent or protocol given as initial treatment is recorded regardless of whether the course of treatment is completed as intended, and regardless of the intent or timing of the treatment.